zhang3r/instagramCollector/README.md

 # Instagram Collector

-This applications goes hits instagram api and pulls posts that has the associated hashtag
+This applications goes hits instagram api and pulls posts that has the associated hashtag made with django and python 3.

+now mostly pylinter friendly

 ##usage
 Assuming postgres and django has been installed